anandchaturvedi1/cpp-multifactor-backtester/README.md

 - Structure code for scalability, factor extensibility, and fast computation
 - Combine **quantitative finance concepts** with **robust software engineering**

-While much of my professional quant work has been in **Python, R, and kdb+/q**, this project showcases how I can translate research logic into **production-style C++ applications** — a key skill for hedge funds, prop shops, and systematic trading teams.
+While much of my professional quant work has been in **Python, R, and kdb+/q**, this project showcases how I can translate research logic into **production-style C++ applications** — a key skill for hedge funds, prop shops, and systematic trading teams that require both research insight and low-latency implementation.

 ---